typedb/typedb/docs/pages/documentation/5-migration/SQL-migration.md

 SELECT * FROM pet;
 ```

-We also prepare a Graql template, *pet-template.gql* which creates instances for data according to the defined ontology.
+We also prepare a Graql template, *pet-template.gql* which creates instances for data according to the defined schema.
 The template will create an entity of the appropriate pet subtype (`cat`, `dog`, `snake`, `hamster` or `bird`) for each row returned by the query.
 It will attach name, owner and sex resources to each of these entities, and if the birth and death dates are present in the data, attaches those too.

 ```
 insert